Skip to content

 October 15, 2009: Alesha and his mom came to St. Petersburg for control tests.

-February 4, 2010: Aleksey underwent testing and he is doing well.
+February 4, 2010: Alexei underwent testing and he is doing well.
 Based on puncture results, donor’s bone marrow engrafted fully.
 He previously had heightened transaminase, but after he was prescribed liver protecting medications, the counts normalized.
-Aleksey is currently taking only Biseptol.
+Alexei is currently taking only Biseptol.